 8) Will my payment information be secure?

 Yes; Harvard and Hardship LLC neither handles nor processes your payment information.
 The platform we use to host the webinar (“Teachable”) uses 128-bit encryption to process your payment.

-No. Course registration is non-transferable to other products or services offered by Harvard and Hardship LLC.
+No. Because the student is given immediate access upon registering, course registration is non-transferable to other products or services offered by Harvard and Hardship LLC.

 Kind of. :-) I accept 5 people/month for law school admissions consultations (i.e., to craft strategies for personal statements, diversity statements, resumes, etc.).
 However, I will not be accepting new clients until August 2023.
 If you are interested in a one-on-one service, please click here to take the Law School Readiness Test.
 Taking the test will add you to my mailing list, where I send free law school tips and encouragement, as well as announcements regarding open availability for consultations.

 11) Have other questions about the course that weren't covered above?
 Send an email to: